Online Engineering Programs Home

 Part-Time v.
 Full-Time Enrollment

-These days more and more on-campus and online degree programs are offering part-time and full-time enrollment options to meet the diverse needs of today’s students.
+These days more and more on-campus and online degree programs offer part-time and full-time enrollment options to meet the diverse needs of today’s students.
 Part-time enrollment options allow students flexible scheduling to complete their degrees while maintaining employment in their current professions.

-Part-time enrollment reflects the number of courses a student chooses to take in a semester, typically fewer courses than the typical time-to-completion timeline suggests for full-time enrolled students.
+Part-time enrollment reflects the number of courses a student takes in a semester, typically fewer courses than the typical time-to-completion timeline suggests for full-time enrolled students.
 Colleges and universities may include a completion deadline for part-time students and require that they complete their degree within a certain number of years.

 Full-time enrollment indicates that a student is taking classes at the time-to-completion rate suggested by the academic department.
 Most master’s degree programs take approximately one to two years to complete full-time enrollment.